Dakuider/Eallfedem/Locations/FlorirPlains.md

 This city guards the road into the Lasfaedon Forest that continues on to the city of Faerisped.
 Few non-elves are allowed beyond this point into the Lasfaedon Forest.

+### Mirhem Academy

+A campus established by the Order of the Tome that accepts students who wish to become archeologists or wizards.

 | ... | ... | ... | ... |
 | --- | --- | --- | --- |
 | Population:  | 4000                               | Demographics: | 50% elves, 25% humans, 20% halflings |